-In May of this year, you might have seen classical violinist Tasmin Little’s shocking description of her Spotify income.
+In May of 2020, you might have seen classical violinist Tasmin Little’s shocking description of her Spotify income.
 The London-based musician said that she earned just £12.34 (about $15.67) for five to six million streams.
 Even when calculating for the five million figure, you’ll find that the royalty rate is dramatically less than the above-reported payouts.

-Little’s six-month Spotify compensation underscores two points that are probably abundantly clear to you, given the above examples: Per-stream royalties vary depending upon a multitude of details (mainly whether plays derive from premium or ad-supported accounts, as well as fans’ regions), and royalty rates seem to be trending downward.
+Little’s six-month Spotify compensation underscores two points that are probably abundantly clear to you, given the above examples: per-stream royalties vary depending upon a multitude of details (mainly whether plays derive from premium or ad-supported accounts, as well as fans’ regions), and royalty rates seem to be trending downward.

 Will Spotify’s per-stream rate ever increase?